 Understanding Intel® Software Guard Extensions (Intel® SGX)

 Today, security solutions provide encryption when data is in storage and when it is sent across the network, but data can still be vulnerable when it is being actively processed in memory.
 The Common Vulnerabilities and Exposures (CVE) database1, for example currently contains over 11,000 potentially exploitable vulnerabilities, 34 percent still without mitigations.
 Intel® SGX, by bypassing a system’s operating system (OS) and virtual machine (VM) software layers, provides significant additional protection against many of these kinds of attacks and adds data security and addresses the need for more confidential computing.
-It provides a hardware-based security solution that utilizes encryption to changes how memory is accessed, providing enclaves of protected memory to run your application and its data.
+It provides a hardware-based security solution that utilizes encryption to change how memory is accessed, providing enclaves of protected memory to run your application and its data.
 Intel® SGX also allows you to seek verification of the application and the hardware it is running.

 What Is a Side-Channel Attack, and Should I Be Worried?